 The traditional English breakfast typically includes bacon, sausages, beans, eggs and a cup of tea.
-The French are renowned for croissants and breads, whilst in Germany, the traditional breakfast usually includes toast, eggs, cold meats, cheeses, all washed down with a strong cup of tea or coffee.
+The French are renowned for croissants and bread, whilst in Germany, the traditional breakfast usually includes toast, eggs, cold meats, cheeses, all washed down with a strong cup of tea or coffee.

 So what would a traditional Croatian breakfast be?
 With Croatia being so diverse thanks to various influences, to answer the question one would have to break it down regionally, as Journal.hr has done.

-The continental part of Croatia has had various influences which have had an effect on cuisine, including Austrian, Hungarian, and Turkish.
+The continental part of Croatia has had various influences that have had an effect on cuisine, including Austrian, Hungarian, and Turkish.

 A ‘traditional’ breakfast in continental Croatia would typically consist of polenta and cornbread with lard and a sprinkling of paprika and a strong coffee.